-2.7 Further Applications of Rule Mining
+2.7 Further applications of rule mining

-[22] proposes an algorithm for frequent pattern mining in KBs that uses DL-safe rules.
-Such KBs can be transformed into a disjunctive Datalog program, which allows seeing patterns as queries.
+Jozefowska et al. [23] proposes an algorithm for frequent pattern mining in KBs that uses DL-safe rules.
+Such KBs can be transformed into a disjunctive datalog program, which allows seeing patterns as queries.
 This approach does not mine the Horn rules that we aim at.
-Some approaches use rule mining for ontology merging and alignment [12, 29, 35].
-The AROMA system [12], for instance, uses association rules on extracted terms to find subsumption relations between classes and properties of different ontologies.
+Some approaches use rule mining for ontology merging and alignment [13,30,36].
+The AROMA system [13], for instance, uses association rules on extracted terms to find subsumption relations between classes and properties of different ontologies.
 Again, these systems do not mine the kind of rules we are interested in.
-In [1] association rules and frequency analysis are used to identify and classify common misusage patterns for relations in DBpedia.
-In the same fashion, [45] applies association rules to find synonym predicates in DBpedia.
+In [2], association rules and frequency analysis are used to identify and classify common misusage patterns for relations in DBpedia.
+In the same fashion, Abedjan and Naumann [1] applies association rules to find synonym predicates in DBpedia.
 The matched synonyms are then used for predicate expansion in the spirit of data integration.
 This is a vital task in manually populated KBs where the users may not use canonical names for relations, or for cases when the data is produced by independent providers.
-In contrast to our work, these approaches do not mine logical rules, but association rules on the co-occurrence of values.
-Since RDF data can be seen as a graph, mining frequent subtrees [8, 23] is another related field of research.
+In contrast to our work, these approaches do not mine logical rules, but association rules on the cooccurrence of values.
+Since RDF data can be seen as a graph, mining frequent subtrees [9,24] is another related field of research.
 However, as the URIs of resources in knowledge bases are unique, these techniques are limited to mining frequent combinations of classes.

-Several approaches, such as Markov Logic [36] or URDF [32] use Horn rules to perform reasoning.
+Several approaches, such as Markov Logic [37] or URDF [33] use Horn rules to perform reasoning.
 These approaches can be consumers of the rules we mine with AMIE.